School of Social and Political Science

 Background

 Laila Rajani is a PhD candidate at School of Social and Political Science at the University of Edinburgh.
-She is also a member of Centre of Biomedicine, Self and Society hosted at the Usher Institute at the University of Edinburgh, and a visiting fellow at the Health Matters working group at the University of Vienna.
-Her research, funded by the Wellcome Trust, examines unintended consequences of development programmes on mental health and the underlying neoliberal logics that govern the psychiatric care provided as an antidote in Tharparkar region of Sindh, Pakistan.
+She is also a member of Centre of Biomedicine, Self and Society hosted at the Usher Institute at the University of Edinburgh.
+She was a visiting fellow at the Health Matters working group at the University of Vienna in 2025.
+Her research, funded by the Wellcome Trust, examines therapeutic logics of care and moral politics of suicide prevention programmes in Tharparkar district in southern Pakistan.

-Drawing on critical global health, anthropology of development, and medical anthropology, Laila’s project focusses on how mental health actors—psychiatrists, police officers, lady health workers, public health officials, and private and development sector professionals—broker and translate psy-discourses in a rapidly modernising region.
+Drawing on critical global health, anthropology of development, and medical sociology, Laila’s project focusses on how mental health actors—psychiatrists, police officers, lady health workers, public health officials, and private and development sector professionals—engage in 'therapeutic governance’ through navigating between psy-discourses and contextually specific ways of producing surveillance and care.
 Against the backdrop of ongoing coal extraction, subsequent transforming ecologies and shifting politics in Tharparkar, the research aims to nuance the public understanding around development and health inequities and contribute to growing literature on the subject in South Asia.

 Laila's project is jointly supervised by Dr Kaveri Qureshi(primary), Dr Sumeet Jain, and Professor Martyn Pickersgill.